daoism-systems/dSafe-SDK/packages/sdk/docs/technical-guide.md

 ## Introduction

-The `@daoism_systems/dsafe-sdk` is a powerful JavaScript SDK designed to facilitate seamless interactions with decentralised safe registry (dSafe).
+The `@daoism_systems/dsafe-sdk` is a JavaScript SDK designed to facilitate seamless interactions with decentralised safe registry (dSafe).

 ## Installation